olga-2021/stock-analysis/README.md

     Next i

-## Results
-I opened the starter code file in Visual Studio Code, and I have edited it.
-Below are listed the steps with the description.
+In 2017 there is a positive rate on return on all stocks except Ticker TERP which has a negative return of 7.2%.

 <img src="https://i.ibb.co/P1KmdL1/VBA-Challenge-2017.png" alt="VBA-Challenge-2017" border="0">

-In 2017 there is a positive rate on return on all stocks except Ticker TERP which has a negative return of 7.2%.

-<img src="https://i.ibb.co/3mz1bRZ/VBA-Challenge-2018.png" alt="VBA-Challenge-2018" border="0">

 The 2018 year appears to be less successful.
 There are only 2 Tickers with a positive return on stock: the ENPH with a rate of 81.9%, and the RUN with a rate of 84.0%.
 The rest of the Tickers experience a negative rate on return on stocks.

+<img src="https://i.ibb.co/3mz1bRZ/VBA-Challenge-2018.png" alt="VBA-Challenge-2018" border="0">

 Another finding is that the execution time of the refactoring script has decreased in comparison with the execution time of the original script.

 ## Summary